pbadler/forecasting-course-short/syllabus.md

 2. Also recommended is Mike Dietze's excellent textbook [Ecological Forecasting](https://press.princeton.edu/titles/11048.html).

-3. All reading materials will be made available through email???
+3. All reading materials will be made available through email.

 4. Laptops are required on all days.

 #### **Assessment and grading**

-20% of each student's grade will be based on class participation.
-80% will be based on the group computer lab exercises.
+10% of each student's grade will be based on class participation, 20% on daily quizes, and 70% written assignments (mostly computer labs to be completed during class time).

 #### **Contact hours**